Flowers

 Fill Your Space With Hanging Pots

-Other materials include plastic or ceramic hanging pots.
-These are like traditional planter pots but have chains to hang them by.
-You can even get self-watering hanging baskets that have a reservoir at the bottom for those thirstier plants, for example, large leafed tropical varieties, leafy greens or ferns.
+Other hanging basket types include plastic or ceramic varieties, which are similar to traditional planter pots but hang from chains.
+You can even get self-watering hanging baskets with a reservoir at the bottom for those thirstier plants like leafy greens or ferns.

 There are a few reasons hanging pots are a great choice for your garden, including: